MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-single.md

    After selecting **Set up**, you are redirected to the **Extensions** page, where you can see the status of your agent installation.
 By configuring Insights, AMA is automatically installed on all nodes of the cluster.

-1. Go to your Azure Stack HCI cluster resource page again.
+1. Go to your Azure Stack HCI cluster resource page, and then select your cluster.
 Insights now shows as **Configured** on the **Capabilities** tab:

    :::image type="content" source="media/monitor-hci-single/insights-configured.png" alt-text="Screenshot showing the Insights tile as Configured." lightbox="media/monitor-hci-single/insights-configured.png":::

-### Data collection rules
+## Data collection rules

 When you enable Insights on a machine with the Azure Monitor Agent, you must specify a DCR to use.
 The DCR specifies the event logs and performance counters that need to be collected and stores it in a Log Analytics workspace.
+For more information about DCRs, see [Data collection rules in Azure Monitor](/azure/azure-monitor/essentials/data-collection-rule-overview).

 |**Option**|**Description**|
 |--|--|